escottgoodwin/lango-trans-de/README.md

 7. Master User Interest Profile

-8. Single Order of Recommendation For All Category Clusters
+8. Single Rank of Recommendations For All Category Clusters

 Individual article recommendations (links) could be ranked in a single list by combining the cosine distance and weighting it by the popularity of the cluster the article link belongs to.
 Links with high cosine similarity scores (or small cosine distances) are considered highly related to the 'center' of user's interest.
 However, some interests are more popular or more important than others.
-Therefore, we could develop a master ranking where the fi
+Therefore, we could develop a master ranking where the first recommendation in the fourth category cluster would be listed above the fifteenth recommendation from the first category cluster.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDE1MDY3MjBdfQ==
+eyJoaXN0b3J5IjpbNzkxNDU4MDYzXX0=
 -->